-“The Effects of Local Industrial Pollution on Students and Schools” with Claudia Persico, Revise and Resubmit, Journal of Human Resources
+“The Effects of Local Industrial Pollution on Students and Schools” with Claudia Persico, Accepted at Journal of Human Resources

 Using detailed education data between 1996-2012 from the state of Florida, we examine whether pollution from local Toxic Release Inventory (TRI) sites affects student achievement and high stakes accountability school rankings.
 Using event study and difference-in-differences designs, we compare students attending schools within one mile of a TRI site that opens or closes to students attending schools between one and two miles away.
 We find that being exposed to air pollution is associated with 0.024 of standard deviation lower test scores, increased likelihood of suspension from school, and increased likelihood that a school’s overall high stakes accountability ranking will drop.

 “The Role of Heterogeneous Risk Preferences, Discount Rates, and Earnings Expectations in College Major Choice” with Arpita Patnaik, Matthew Wiswall, and Basit Zafar (In Submission)

 In this paper, we estimate a rich model of college major choice using a panel of experimentally derived data.
 Our estimation strategy combines two types of data: data on self-reported beliefs about future earnings from potential human capital decisions, and survey-based measures of risk and time preferences.
 We show how to use this data to identify a general life-cycle model, allowing for rich patterns of heterogeneous beliefs and preferences.
 Our data allow us to separate perceptions about the degree of risk or perceptions about the current versus future payoffs for a choice from the individual’s preference for risk and patience.
 Comparing our estimates of the general model to estimates of models which ignore heterogeneity in risk and time preferences,